Cycle for the Cause 2022 COVID-19 & MPV (Monkeypox) Preparedness & Guidelines

 *Any concerns about this mandatory vaccination policy due to medical exemption or other should contact our team as soon as possible at email@example.com.

 Testing for COVID-19 prior to the Ride

-Taking a test 72 hours prior to the event is encouraged, but not mandatory.
-Test results will be on the honor code.
-We especially encourage testing if you are traveling from out of the NYC region, and/or if you are coming from a CDC deemed “high risk” area at the time of the event.
+We encourage additional testing if you are traveling from out of the NYC region prior to these dates, and/or if you are coming from a CDC deemed “high risk” area at the time of the event.
 Click here to see the current status of your region.
 If you are traveling to the event by plane, we suggest that you test prior to your flight.
 Any positive test results should be reported to our team ASAP.
 Individuals who have reached their fundraising minimum and need to stay home due to COVID-19 will be eligible for a medical roll-over to 2023.

 Stay home if you’re sick or test positive for COVID-19